cudemans/ml.js/README.md

 A small library for machine learning in JavaScript.

-Currently a work in progress
+Currently a work in progress - logistic regression not tested

 # Installation